freedomofpress/securedrop-workstation-docs/docs/journalist/faq.rst

 to peripherals.
 This prevents malware from exfiltrating data (e.g., via attached USB devices), and from targeting hardware-level security vulnerabilities.

-You *can* print files directly from the SecureDrop Client by clicking "Print" for a downloaded file, which will pass the file through to your USB printer without opening it in an interactive viewer application.
+You *can* print files directly from the SecureDrop App by clicking "Print" for a downloaded file, which will pass the file through to your USB printer without opening it in an interactive viewer application.